UliRehr15/sstMath01Lib/README.md

 Class for Minimum Bounding Rectangles (Mbr)

-Compile with QT 5.5.1 and QTCreator 3.5.1
+This Library is created with QtCreator 4.5.2 and gcc 7.3.0.

 Structure of coding projects should be: